percona/postgres/contrib/pg_tde/documentation/docs/architecture/encrypt-internals.md

 Indexes include any kind of index that goes through the SMGR API, not just the built-in indexes in PostgreSQL.

-In theory, it is also possible to encrypt any other table access method that goes through the SMGR API by similarly providing a marker access method to it and extending the event triggers.
+Other table access methods that use the SMGR API could also be encrypted.
+This requires adding a marker access method and extending the event triggers, using the same approach as with heap tables.

 ## Storage Manager (SMGR) API